 Copyright law protects original works of authorship.
 For influencers on social media, copyright law helps to protect information like:

-While copyright law cannot protect ideas, facts, or methods of operation, it may protect the way they are expressed.
+While copyright law can’t protect ideas, facts, or methods of operation, it may protect the way they are expressed.
 This becomes important for influencers who use social media to self-promote.

 Social media makes it easy to publish almost anything instantly, allowing influencers to mass-market themselves with ease.
 What many influencers don’t know is not everything published online is protected under copyright law.
 Things like product names, titles, and slogans instead require protection under trademark law.

-Copyright infringement is when another person reproduces, distributes, or displays a copyrighted work as their own.
-Many people believe that information published online is not covered by copyright law and can, therefore, be used for anything — but that is not the case.
+Copyright infringement occurs when another person reproduces, distributes, or displays a copyrighted work as their own.
+Many people believe that information published online is not covered by copyright law and can, therefore, be used for anything — but that’s not the case.